Dr. Katina Stapleton

 Telephone: (202) 219-2154

-For FY 2014, Predoctoral Training Program grants will be awarded to institutions of higher education that create cohesive graduate programs in which predoctoral students will graduate within a traditional discipline (e.g., economics, psychology) and also will earn an Education Sciences Certificate.
-Predoctoral fellows are expected to conduct dissertations on education topics relevant to education in the United States.
+For FY 2015, Predoctoral Training Program grants will be awarded to institutions of higher education that create cohesive graduate training programs in which predoctoral students will graduate within a traditional academic discipline (e.g., economics, education, psychology) and also will earn an Education Sciences Certificate.
 The proposed training programs should be interdisciplinary and involve a number of academic disciplines (e.g., economics, education, psychology, public policy, sociology, statistics, among others).
-The lead department may be any of the participating departments, but the focus must be on applied research in education.
+The lead department may be any of the participating departments, but the focus of the training program must be on applied research in education.

-For FY 2014, The Institute is distinguishing between New Predoctoral Training Program grant awards and Renewal Predoctoral Training Program grant awards.
+The Institute distinguishes between New Predoctoral Training Program grant awards and Renewal Predoctoral Training Program grant awards.
 New training program grants will be awarded to institutions of higher education that are seeking to start a new predoctoral training program.
-Renewal grants will be awarded to institutions of higher education seeking to continue an existing predoctoral training program.
+Renewal grants will be awarded to institutions of higher education seeking to continue an existing Institute-funded predoctoral training program.